ferdium/ferdium-recipes/docs/frontend_api.md

   Ferdi.loop(getMessages);

   Ferdi.onNotify(notification => {
     if (typeof notification.title !== 'string') {
       notification.title = ((notification.title.props || {}).content || [])[0] || 'Messenger';
     }

     return notification;
   });
 };
 ```

 ### handleDarkMode(callback)
 You can use a `darkmode.css` to automatically get the service into a dark theme.
-If your service already supports its own dark mode (e.g. Reddit and YouTube have build-in dark modes) you can use a custom dark mode handler instead.
+If your service already supports its own dark mode (e.g. Reddit and YouTube have built-in dark modes), then you can use a custom dark mode handler instead.

-This handler should take the nesessary steps to (de-)activate dark mode on the page, e.g. by clicking a button or flipping a switch.
+This handler should take the necessary steps to (de-)activate dark mode on the page, e.g. by clicking a button or flipping a switch.

 Ferdi won't activate DarkReader or inject `darkmode.css` if the recipe has defined a custom handler.
 If you still need to do this, you can use the `injectDarkModeStyle` or `enableDarkMode` function provided as the second argument.